SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval

 Following \cite{liu2011hashing,7298947}, only the 21 most frequent concepts are used, where each concept has at least 5,000 images, resulting in a total of 166,047 images.
-2,100 images are randomly selected as the query set (100 images per concept), the rest images are used as retrieval database.
-For the unsupervised methods, all the rest of images are used as the training set.
-For the supervised methods, 500 images from each of the 21 concepts are randomly selected to form the training set. \item The \textbf{MIRFLICKR}\footnote{http://press.liacs.nl/mirflickr/}~\cite{huiskes2008mir} dataset consists of 25,000 images collected from Flickr, and each image is associated with one or multiple labels of 38 semantic concepts.
-1,000 images are randomly selected as the query set, the rest images are used as retrieval database.
-For the unsupervised methods, all the rest of images are used as the training set.
-For the supervised methods, 5,000 images are randomly selected from the rest of images to form the training set. \end{itemize}
+2,100 images are randomly selected as the query set (100 images per concept), the rest images are used as retrieval database, and 500 images from each of the 21 concepts are randomly selected to form the labeled training set. \item The \textbf{MIRFLICKR}\footnote{http://press.liacs.nl/mirflickr/}~\cite{huiskes2008mir} dataset consists of 25,000 images collected from Flickr, and each image is associated with one or multiple labels of 38 semantic concepts.
+1,000 images are randomly selected as the query set, the rest images are used as retrieval database, and 5,000 images are randomly selected from the rest of images to form the training set. \end{itemize}